My Significant Other Has Control Issues: What Do I Do?

 Counseling and therapy that involve addressing relationship dynamics, such as control, are widely available, and help is accessible to both parties involved in the relationship.

 For example, therapy can help controlling partners identify the negative emotions and past experiences that make them want to control, and then they can change their behaviors.
-They will also find new ways to cope, letting go of control, and feel more secure with themselves,
+Therapists can identify a specific disorder surrounding the control issues.
+They will also find new ways to cope, letting go of control, and feel more secure with themselves.

-Additionally, both of you can participate in sessions to try to understand where you each are coming from and learn ways to improve the relationship together.
+Additionally, both of you can participate in sessions to try to understand where you each are coming from and learn ways to improve the relationship in life together.
+If you have been on the receiving end of controlling behavior, therapy is a good idea for you too.
+Treatment can help both of you to move on with your lives.

-Finding a therapist to help you cope with the effects of controlling relationships is easy, and BetterHelp’s online services strive to give you a comfortable, safe, and discrete way to do this.
+The first step can be finding a therapist to help you cope with the effects of from a person from controlling relationships is easy, and BetterHelp’s online services strive to give you a comfortable, safe, and discrete way to find a therapist.
 Online therapy is also convenient, and even though one of the perks of it is being able to attend from home, if you feel like you can’t do it at home, because of your significant, all you need is internet access and a mobile device to connect to licensed professionals.

 Lastly, if your relationship is showing signs of abuse, you can always contact the National Domestic Violence Hotline at 1-800-799-7233.
 In many cases, legal assistance may also be recommended, such as getting involved with law enforcement and obtaining a restraining order against your former partner.